jackhaughey/jackhaughey.github.io/README.md

-# Cloud Engineering Notes — Kubernetes & Azure
+# Cloud Engineering Notes — Kubernetes, Terraform & Azure

-A minimal Jekyll-powered blog used as a personal knowledge base for continuous learning in Kubernetes, Azure, and cloud engineering.
+A minimal Jekyll-powered blog used as a personal knowledge base for continuous learning in Kubernetes, Azure, Terraform and cloud engineering.
 The site is intentionally simple: Markdown notes, a single layout, and GitHub Pages for hosting.

 ## Purpose